Last Updated on

 In fact, the mental hygiene movement rose as a competitor of sorts to the eugenics movement (Cohen, 1983).
 Where eugenics looked to rid the world of mental illness by attempting to control the propagation of certain genes, the mental hygiene movement believed that people could be “saved” from mental illness through preventative measures focused on childhood personality development.

-On the surface, positive psychology and mental hygiene seem similar because they both focus on people who are not mentally ill, in contrast to how “traditional” psychology usually focuses on mental illness diagnosis and treatment.
+Positive psychology and mental hygiene seem similar because they both focus on people who are not mentally ill.
+This strays from “traditional” psychology’s focus on mental illness diagnosis and treatment.

 There are some mental hygiene developments which clearly inform the positive psychology movement.
 For example, the British Medical Journal (1930) claimed that because of the mental hygiene movement, social workers became invaluable resources to psychologists.

-By a similar token, doctors started to become social workers of sorts, as awareness of the mental well-being of their patients started becoming a societal responsibility, with physical health was no longer the only health matter of importance.
+Doctors also started to bring an awareness of the mental well-being of their patients into their practice—physical health was no longer the only health matter of importance.

-Before mental hygiene, the British Medical Journal believed that mental health was only considered to be of interest if it was already an apparent and prevention was not part of the protocol.
+Before mental hygiene, the British Medical Journal believed that mental health was only considered to be of interest if it was already apparent and prevention was not included in any medical protocols.

 These developments are relevant to the success of positive psychology, as positive psychologists share many goals with social workers that they may not have shared with most psychologists in the early 20th century.

-While the similarities between these two movements are clear there is are definite differences in scope, reasoning, and justification.
+While the similarities between these two movements are clear, there are differences in scope, reasoning, and justification.

-This is a crucial difference, as the mental hygiene movement might consider the development of mental illness to be a failure in reaching their goals, such that someone who was already mentally ill was actually beyond their scope.
+This is a crucial difference between the two schools of thought.
+The mental hygiene movement might consider the development of mental illness to be a failure in reaching their goals and someone who was already mentally ill would be considered beyond their scope.

-Positive psychology, however, is not strictly limited to prevention but rather is interested in increasing the well-being of all people including those with mental illness.
+Positive psychology is not strictly limited to prevention, but rather is interested in increasing the well-being of all people, including those with mental illness.
 Thus treating someone who is suffering from depression is well within the scope of positive psychologists.

 Positive psychologists may also come off as less judgmental than mental hygienists, as their goal is not to pathologize and eradicate certain behaviors.
 Instead, positive psychologists simply hope to identify low levels of well-being and figure out ways to increase them.

-This shows that the mental hygiene movement was ultimately a form of social control, as its goal was the avoidance of mental illness for the sake of society.
+This shows that the mental hygiene movement’s main goal was the avoidance of mental illness for the sake of society.

-The end goal of positive psychology, however, is to increase individual well-being for its own sake.
-That is, the reason positive psychologists aim to increase people’s well-being is so that those people can live better lives, rather than changing people’s behaviors as a means to an end.
+The end goal of positive psychology, however, is to increase individual well-being for their own sake.
+Positive psychologists aim to increase people’s well-being so that people can live better lives, not as an ends to a mean for society at large.

-While increasing individual well-being can probably indirectly lead to a better society, positive psychology is more focused on the individual than the mental hygiene movement, which was ultimately focused on the betterment of society around that individual.
+While increasing an individual’s well-being can indirectly lead to a better society, positive psychology put more importance on the individual.

-To summarize, mental hygienists and positive psychologists would both agree that the field of psychology should not focus all its energies on the mentally ill.
+Mental hygienists and positive psychologists would both agree that the field of psychology should not focus solely on the diagnosis and treatment of the mentally ill.

-The Positive Psychology Movement, on the other hand, can most definitely benefit those with mental illness as it is has a preventative as well as a treatment approach.
+The mental hygiene movement, however, does not include any people with mental illness since the main goal is the prevention of mental illness through personality development.
+The positive psychology movement, on the other hand, can benefit those with mental illness as it incorporates a preventative as well as a treatment approach.

-In fact, it seems safe to say that the main link between mental hygiene and positive psychology is a drive towards understanding mental illness as a preventable and multidisciplinary area of focus.
+Together, mental hygiene and positive psychology help drive a wider scope of understanding to mental illness as a preventable and multidisciplinary area of focus.

 Becker, D., Marecek, J. (2008).
 Positive Psychology: History In The Remaking?.
 Theory and Psychology, 18(5), 591-604. doi:10.1177/0959354308093397